Newsletter Term 2 Week 10 (Wednesday 2nd July 2025)

 School Calendar Access

 You can find the school calendar in the Compass app by tapping the calendar icon at the bottom of the homepage.
-Alternatively, access it via our website HERE
+Click on the button below for how to access your calendar.
+Please always refer to the calendar for updates, as changes may occur.

 Parish News